Joohansson/NanoRPCProxy/README.md

 * **ip_block:** Contains the settings for blocking IPs when they request too much.
 The rolling time slot is defined with <time_window> [ms].
 When number of requests in that slot is exceeding <request_limit> it will block the IP until the time slot has passed.
 Then the IP can start requesting again.
 To permantenly ban IPs they have to be manually added to <ip_blacklist> and activating <use_ip_blacklist>
 * **log_level:** It can be set to either "info" which will output all logs, "warning" which will only output warning messages or "none" which will only log the initial settings.

-Furthermore, the following parameters can be set in **user_settings.json** to override the default ones for specific users defined in **creds.json**.
+The following parameters can be set in **user_settings.json** to override the default ones for specific users defined in **creds.json**.
 Anything in this file will override even if there are less sub entries like only 1 allowed command or 2 limited commands.
 * **use_cache**
 * **use_output_limiter**
 * **allowed_commands**